serp-spider/documentation/docs/search-engine/google/parse-page.md

 ------

 Back from the issue tracker, no one mentioned it and you still **want to parse the information by yourself**.
- Alright, here are the tools your need.
+ Alright, here are the tools you need.

 ### Query with css